genkizkhan/dockerize-wordpress/README.md

 ## Step 3: Create a WordPress Docker Image
-The docker image created will be based on the `Dockerfile` configuration.
+The docker image created will be base on the `Dockerfile` configuration.
 ```bash
 docker build -t wplocal:latest .